 - South Africa

 Once again, Syrah originated in France and is grown in the Rhône Valley.
-Northern Rhône features Syrah as single varietal wines and can be found under the names Côte-Rôtie, Crozes-Hermitage, and Hermitage.
+Northern Rhône produces most of its Syrah as single varietal wines, but a few producers might add a small amount of white wine to shape the flavors of the wine.
+It and can be found under the names Côte-Rôtie, Crozes-Hermitage, and Hermitage.
 Southern Rhone features Syrah in a blended wine style and is labeled with the names Châteauneuf du Pape and Côtes du Rhône.

 Australia is known for its Shiraz that is bold with strong black fruit flavors.
 It grows in a warmer climate, which typically means it will be a bit jammier than a cooler climate red wine.